 The Prisoner Reentry Institute’s (PRI) diversified portfolio reflects an overall focus on understanding what it takes for people to live successfully in their communities after contact with the criminal justice system, and on increasing the effectiveness of the professionals who work with them.
 We do this through our three main tracks of policy advocacy, direct service practice, and collaborative partnerships.

-- Policy: Providing practitioners and policymakers with cutting edge tools and expertise
+- Policy advocacy: Providing practitioners and policymakers with cutting edge tools and expertise

-- Partnerships: Identifying opportunities and building collaboration across fields and disciplines
+- Collaborative partnerships: Identifying opportunities and building collaboration across fields and disciplines

 Jeremy Travis continued to work on prisoner reentry as a senior fellow at the Urban Institute before taking up the post of President at John Jay College of Criminal Justice in 2004.
 A year later, along with Founding Director Debbie Mukamal, the Prisoner Reentry Institute (PRI) was established as a part of John Jay’s Research Consortium.
-Now under the leadership of Director Ann Jacobs, PRI has expanded to include educational initiatives for currently and formerly incarcerated individuals, fellowships for undergraduate and graduate students at John Jay, the New York City Justice Corps and a number of research projects and convenings on topics related to reentry.
+Now under the leadership of Director Ann Jacobs, PRI has expanded to include educational initiatives for currently and formerly incarcerated individuals, fellowships for undergraduate and graduate students at John Jay, the College Initiative program, and a number of research projects and convenings on topics related to reentry.